Let’s talk tumors, growths, lumps, cancer, whatever you want to call it. And why certain ones suck, but do not suck as

 If your pet has a really persistent spindle cell tumor that comes back, the best way to ensure it will not return again is with radiation therapy.
 This often involves leaving your pet at a facility to get radiation every day for 3 weeks, and most people (and pets!) don’t dig that.
 If you happen to live very close to a major specialty hospital that offers radiation, then you are one of the lucky few who can drop off and pick up your pet daily.
 Otherwise, this option tends to not be realistic for many pet owners.

 So yes, soft tissue sarcomas are frustrating to diagnose, and are best treated with surgical removal.
 Still, as far as cancers go, they aren’t too exciting, because they stay in their place and don’t tend to cause system-wide problems like the bad cancers do.
 Sure, you might not get an actual diagnosis of the tumor, but you know if it comes back, where it will be (the same place it was!)
 Kinda like the thief who’s not so smart and rings the doorbell before breaking in the front door.
 The rate of metastasis is low, making it rarely a fatal cancer.

 Can it spread?
-It is possible – it is cancer after all, and cancer does not play by the rules.
+It is possible – it is cancer after all, and cancer does not always play by the rules.
 As far as tumors go, however, soft tissue sarcomas / spindle cell tumors on the surface rank low on the scale of “how likely is this to shorten my pet’s life.”